fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 It is important to notice that, unlike the other *ByText* commands, *findByText* returns a promise!

 There are situations where yet another form of the command *queryByText* is useful.
 The command returns the element but <i>it does not cause an exception</i> if the element is not found.

-We could eg. use the command to ensure that something <i>is not rendered</i> to the component:
+We could use the command to ensure that something <i>is not rendered</i> to the component:

 ```js
 test('does not render this', () => {